-- Youth who are full-time students expected to complete secondary schooling or equivalent training before reaching age 19 (per Section 14A.4.1) and who are appropriately placed in a group home or residential placement at age 18 and expected to continue in such a placement, will continue in their current foster care status and placement until they complete school or it becomes clear that they will not complete school prior to their 19th birthday in accordance with Section 406(a) of the Social Security Act.
-At the time of completion of or withdrawal from secondary schooling, these young adults shall be immediately transitioned into the Fostering Futures program. - Young adults who are full time students expected to complete secondary schooling or equivalent training before reaching age 19 and who are not placed in a group home or residential placement, or who are not expected to continue in a group home or residential placement after age 18, shall be enrolled in Fostering Futures at age 18.

-• The eligible 18 year old child is considered to be enrolled full-time, regardless of the number of courses or length of time in school.
+- Youth who are full-time students expected to complete secondary schooling or equivalent training before reaching age 19 and who are appropriately placed in a group home or residential placement at age 18 and expected to continue in such a placement, will continue in their current foster care status and placement until they complete school or it becomes clear that they will not complete school prior to their 19th birthday in accordance with Section 406(a) of the Social Security Act.
+At the time of completion of or withdrawal from secondary schooling, these young adults shall be immediately transitioned into the Fostering Futures program.
+See Section 18.1.5 for more information. - For youth turning 18 while placed in a group home or residential placement and who are not expected to complete secondary schooling or equivalent training before reaching 19, funding may continue until the last day of the month that the youth turned 18. - For youth who are full-time students expected to complete secondary schooling or equivalent training before reaching 19 while placed in a group home or residential placement, funding may continue until the last day of the month the child turns 19 or completes school. - Young adults who are full time students expected to complete secondary schooling or equivalent training before reaching age 19 and who are not placed in a group home or residential placement, or who are not expected to continue in a group home or residential placement after age 18, shall be enrolled in Fostering Futures at age 18. - The eligible 18 year old child is considered to be enrolled full-time, regardless of the number of courses or length of time in school.

-14B.4.4 Determination of continued eligibility
+14.4.4 Determination of continued eligibility